THE SOUTH EAST AND LONDON MENTORING SCHEME IS CURRENTLY ON HOLD.

 The mentor/mentee relationship lasts 12 months, with mentor/mentee pairings to meet regularly in London - usually around two hours per month.
 The dates and times of the mentor/mentee meetings are to be agreed between each mentor/mentee pairing.

-Mentors: You must be a member of the IoF to apply as a mentor
+- Mentors: You must have at least three years experience in fundraising and must be a member of the IoF to apply as a mentor

 Mentors and mentees are required to ensure their availability for the matching day (full day).
 Mentors are additionally required to be available for mentor training (full day).
 Applicants will not be able to take part in the scheme if they are unable to fulfill this requirement.